-- The student will be enrolled in the appropriate General Education courses and assigned an advisor to assist in completing the academic program planning. - The student's advisor will work with the student to discuss academic goals and assist in enrolling the student in the first semester of coursework during the designated time during New Student Institute (NSI). - Financial arrangements are made through the Offices of Financial Assistance and Business and Finance. - The Office of Student Life should be contacted with questions regarding campus housing.
+- The student will be enrolled in the appropriate General Education courses and assigned an advisor to assist in completing the academic program planning. - The student's advisor will work with the student to discuss academic goals and assist in enrolling the student in the first semester of coursework during the designated time during Storm Surge or New Student Institute (NSI). - Financial arrangements are made through the Offices of Financial Services. - The Office of Student Life should be contacted with questions regarding campus housing.